Full or Partial Finishing

-Each bid request contains a date limit by which the contractor must enter his or her bid.
+All bid requests sent to the selected group of member-contractors or member architects indicate a date by which the contractor must enter his or her bid.

 This “Bid Response Time Window” is determined by the size and scope of the work.
 However, the targeted group of contractors must be given enough time to check availability and pricing from their sub-trades, suppliers, etc. before they commit to a price.

-Note: Each responding contractor must guarantee their bid price for 30 days following his/her bid submission.
+Note: Each responding contractor must guarantee his/her price for 30 days following his/her bid submission.

 Step 5: Subsidy Funding Request

-Upon completion of the bidding process, an automatic request is sent to The Canadian Renovation Funding Program to seek any subsidy funds or rebates that may be available to credit towards the project.
-In addition to its role as a free loan advisory service
+Upon the completion of the bidding process, an automatic request is submitted to The Canadian Renovation Funding Program to request any subsidy funds or rebates that may be available for the project.

 The granting of subsidy funds for each request normally takes 4-6 hours, and is largely based upon the availability of funds at the time of the request, the geographical location and the type of project.